 Carrillo, Álvaro b.
 December 2, 1919 d.
 April 3, 1969 Composer, Singer.
 Born in Cacahuatepec, Oaxaca, Mexico, he began his career as composer and triumphed with his song "Sabor a Mí" all around the world.
 He wrote more than 300 songs, such as "Amor Mío," "Celia," "Sabrá Dios," "Luz de Luna," "El Andariego," "Seguiré Mi Viaje," and "Se Te Olvida."
 They have been performed by artists including Lucho Gatica, José José, Los Panchos, and Javier Solis.
 He died along with his wife in a car accident.
 (Bio by: José L Bernabé Tronchoni) Panteón Jardín, Mexico City, Distrito Federal, Mexico

 Carrington, Leonora b.
 April 6, 1917 d.
 May 25, 2011 Artist.
-One of her generation's premiere Surrealist painters, she also achieved renown as a sculptor and novelist.
-Born to wealth and high position she apparently had artistic ambitions from early childhood but was pushed by her father into a conventional education.
-Though bright she was possessed of a rebellious nature that led to a succession of convent school expulsions; with her mother's intervention she was finally able to study painting in Florence, Italy, before returning to England...[Read More] (Bio by: Bob Hufford) Cementerio Ingles en México, Mexico City, Distrito Federal, Mexico
+One of her generation's premier Surrealist painters, she also achieved renown as a sculptor and novelist.
+Born to wealth and high position, she apparently had artistic ambitions from early childhood but was pushed by her father into a conventional education.
+Though bright, she was possessed of a rebellious nature that led to a succession of convent school expulsions; with her mother's intervention she was finally able to study painting in Florence, Italy before returning to England...[Read More] (Bio by: Bob Hufford) Cementerio Ingles en México, Mexico City, Distrito Federal, Mexico

 Cernuda, Luis b.
 September 21, 1902 d.
 November 5, 1963 Noted Spanish-born poet.
 He fled to England, and ultimately Mexico, to escape the fascism in Spain.
 Among his books of poems: "Los Placeres Prohibidos", "Donde Habite el Olvido", "La Realidad y el Deseo", and "Como Quién Espera el Alba."
 He is buried in Panteón Jardín, City of Mexico.
 (Bio by: José L Bernabé Tronchoni) Panteón Jardín, Mexico City, Distrito Federal, Mexico Plot: Sección C, Fila 4, Tumba 48